 Callum started his legal practice working for a firm of claimant solicitors, qualifying as a Solicitor-Advocate in criminal and civil proceedings.
 He has since transferred to the Bar and has joined Central Chambers.

-His criminal practice has developed into a busy mix of Magistrates’ and Crown Court work.
+His criminal practice retains a number of Crown Court matters.
 He has acted in matters involving domestic violence, drugs, organised crime, driving offences and witness tampering.

 He is happy to accept work for both the Prosecution and Defence.

-He has experience of respiratory diseases and noise-induced hearing-loss.
+In his previous life as a civil practitioner, he specialised in cases involving industrial disease specifically he has experience of neurological/vascular diseases, respiratory diseases and noise-induced hearing-loss.
 He has acted in high-value cases, including a group action of 35 claimants.

 Callum takes a very analytical approach to his work.
 He is used to reviewing vast amounts of medical information to understand diseases and medical conditions; he applies this approach to all aspects of his work.